VascoRafaelAzevedo/Critical-Systems-Software-Learning/README.md

 ## 🎯 Objective

-To become an elite systems engineer specialized in building **reliable**, **safe**, and **secure** embedded and critical software.
+To become a systems software engineer specialized in building **reliable**, **safe**, and **secure** embedded and critical software.
 This repository documents my learning, experimentation, and development process across C, C++, Rust, formal methods, and real-time systems.

-*Aligned with my Master's in Critical Systems Software Engineering + BSc in Software Engineering.*
+*Aligned with a future Master's in Critical Systems Software Engineering + BSc in Software Engineering.*

 ---